JoshKarpel/synthesize/docs/index.md

 allowing for complex nodes like
 ["restart target `W` if it exits or if file `F` changes"](./triggers.md#example-restarting-on-completion-or-config-changes).

+## Features

+- Target and trigger definitions can be factored out and shared across multiple nodes and flows.
+- Targets are just shell commands, so you can use any tools you'd like.
+Synthesize works with your existing tools, it doesn't replace them.
+- Nodes can have multiple triggers, allowing you to express complex triggering conditions.
+- All command output is combined in a single output stream, with each node's output prefixed with a timestamp and its name.
+- You can generate [Mermaid](https://mermaid.js.org/) diagrams of your flows for debugging and documentation.

+## Examples

 As an example, here is Synthesize's own `synth.yaml` configuration file:

 ```yaml